Biehler1/cse15l-lab-reports/LabReport5.md

     echo "All tests passed."
 fi
 ```
-I believe the issue is related to a directory issue, since I can run the test cases by itself just fine from the terminal.
+I believe the error is related to a directory issue, since I can run the test cases by itself just fine from the terminal.

 2. __TA Response:__ Hi, you're right that this is an issue with the JUnit tests not running.
 I can't really help right now until I see more of your directory stucture.
 More specifically, I want to see what is in the grading-area directory.